SynDRep/SynDRep/README.md

 | GEFITINIB | 123631 | THIOGUANINE | 2723601 | 3.03 | -2.67 | 1.01 | -8.43 | DrugcombDB | 168014 |
 |Crizotinib | 11626560 | MITHRAMYCIN | 163659 | 4.23 | 5.73 | 4.46 | -0.33 | DrugcombPortal | 355424 |

 **Note:** The data must be in a comma separated file format.
 Combination data must be kept in a separate folder containing only the CSV files of combinations.
-Combinations from different databases can be added to this folder as separate files and they will be merged together.
+Combinations from different databases can be added to this folder as separate CSV files and they will be merged together.

 ### Knowledge Graph